GabrielGiliotti/python-codes/README.md

-# Codes
+# python-codes

+## Challenges of the old URI Online Judge site (currently called beecrowd)

-Welcome to my repository.
+Welcome to my repository

-Enjoy the solutions codes from URI Judge site and another problems solved.
+Enjoy the solutions codes from Beecrowd and another problems solved.

 Observations, tips and helps is welcome as well.